-It's time to learn how to store your vegetables properly so that they stay fresh for as long as possible!
-No more throwing veggies in the trash because you couldn't eat them quick enough.
-Use these tips and always have fresh veggies on hand that are ready to supply your family with a delicious and nutritious meal!
+It's time to learn how to store your vegetables properly so they stay fresh for as long as possible!
+No more throwing veggies in the trash because you couldn't eat them quickly enough.
+Use these tried-and-true tips and you'll always have fresh veggies on hand for a delicious and nutritious meal!

-Before we go over how to store your vegetables, we wanted to give you a few extra options that will really take your veggies to the next level!
-You don't have to have these products at all to keep your vegetables fresh, but they can definitely help to make a difference.
+Before we discuss how to store your vegetables, check out these options to take your veggie storage to the next level!
+You don't have to have these products at all to keep your vegetables fresh, but they can definitely help make a difference:

-- Produce Saver Food Storage Containers – These containers help to prolong your produce and we can see why!
-They act as a crisper tray and help to keep the moisture away.
-Just make sure that you don't wash your veggies before putting them in.
-If you absolutely have to prewash, then make sure that they're completely dry!
+- Produce Saver Food Storage Containers – These containers help prolong your produce!
+They act as a crisper tray to keep the moisture away.
+Just make sure you don't wash your veggies before putting them into the containers.
+If you absolutely have to prewash, then make sure they're completely dry!

-- Cut Veggie Saver – If you like to eat off an onion during the week or slice peppers to snack on, then you've got to try out these veggie savers!
-They keep them fresher for longer and keep the smells out of the fridge.
-Plus, they're shaped like the vegetable that they're made for, which makes it easy to spot in the fridge.
+- Cut Veggie Saver – If you like using one onion throughout the week or slicing peppers to snack on, try out these veggie savers!
+They keep veggies fresher longer and keep the smells out of the fridge.
+Plus, they're shaped like the vegetable they're made for, which makes them easy to spot in the fridge.

-- Wire Baskets – The pantry can get pretty full of vegetables, so we recommend getting some kind of basket system that will help to keep them all organized.
-This will help you to easily see what you have so that nothing gets thrown in the back to slowly rot.
+- Wire Baskets – Losing track of vegetables?
+Check out this basket system to keep them all organized.
+This helps with airflow and so you can easily see your supply so nothing gets lost in the back to slowly rot.

-These vegetable storage ideas are a great way to keep them as fresh as possible, while also keeping them organized so that you don't lose track of what you have.
+These vegetable storage ideas are a great way to keep produce as fresh as possible, while also keeping them organized!

 HOW TO STORE VEGETABLES THE RIGHT WAY

-Wait, you mean there's a proper way to store veggies so that they stay fresh?
+Wait, you mean there's a proper way to store veggies so they stay fresh?
 Yep!
-No more throwing everything into the fridge because you think that it'll keep for longer.
+No more throwing everything into the fridge because you think it'll keep longer.

 VEGGIES TO STORE IN THE PANTRY

-These vegetables stay fresh for the longest when they're stored in a cool, dry place.
+Some vegetables stay fresh the longest when they're stored in a cool, dry place.
 The pantry is usually the best place for this!
-However, if your pantry can be on the warmer side of life, then store them in a cabinet or somewhere else that they'll stay cool and dry.
+However, if your pantry is on the warmer side, then store them in a place they'll stay cool and dry.

-- Onion – Keep them away from any other veggie or else they'll make the other veggies ripen quicker!
+- Onion – Keep them at room temperature and away from any other veggies, as onions cause them to ripen quicker!